-- Amounts of waste cooking oil oil/fat purchased and processed; - Amounts of catalysts purchased, processed and recovered; - Amounts of methanol purchased and processed; - Amounts of glycerol produced and incinerated and/or sold for utilization; - Amounts of blended biodiesel delivered to consumers and consumed.
+- Amounts of waste cooking oil purchased and processed; - Amounts of catalysts purchased, processed and recovered; - Amounts of methanol purchased and processed; - Amounts of glycerol produced and incinerated and/or sold for utilization; - Amounts of blended biodiesel delivered to consumers and consumed.

-This mass balance shall be based on a combination of purchase/sales records and records of measurements, in accordance with the measuring instruments available at the plant and stationary consumers or fuelling stations of the captive fleet owner in case of use in transport sector.
+This mass balance shall be based on a combination of purchase/sales records and records of measurements, in accordance with the measuring instruments available at the plant and stationary consumers or fuelling stations in case of vehicles.
 The mass balance serves as a QA/QC instrument to crosscheck results of monitoring parameters as defined in the following section.

-The following procedure shall be used to verify the actual amount of biodiesel from waste eooking oil oil/fat that is consumed by the end user for displacement of petrodiesel and its correspondence with the produced amount of biodiesel from waste eooking oil oil/fat:
+The following procedure shall be used to verify the actual amount of biodiesel from waste cooking oil that is consumed by the end user for displacement of petrodiesel and its correspondence with the produced amount of biodiesel from waste cooking oil:

-- The produced amount of biodiesel from waste eooking oil oil/fat is recorded by a periodically calibrated metering system; - The amount of biodiesel produced from waste cooking oil oil/fat transported to the storage of the blender is recorded by a calibrated metering system at the point of filling the (road) tankers and at the point of delivery at the blender site; - During the process of creating the biodiesel blend at the blending station, the blending operation shall be monitored to assure adequate mixing of the products in the specified proportions.
-This includes measuring and recording the volumes and blend levels as verified through bills of lading, meter printouts or other auditable records of both the biodiesel and diesel fuel, which comprise the blended biodiesel;

-- Contractually the biodiesel producer has to monitor consumption by the consumer as follows: - The receiving amount of blended biodiesel in the gas station or final distributor has to be recorded by a calibrated metering system and the storage fill level is recorded by a calibrated filling level indicator; - The amount of the blended biodiesel filled into the installation or vehicle where combustion takes place must be recorded by a calibrated metering system; - If blending is done by a third party contractual arrangement shall be made, that the same monitoring procedure as described above can be applied.
+- The produced amount of biodiesel from waste cooking oil is recorded by a periodically calibrated metering system; - The amount of biodiesel produced from waste cooking oil transported to the storage of the blender is recorded by a calibrated metering system at the point of filling the (road) tankers and at the point of delivery at the blender site; - During the process of creating the biodiesel blend at the blending station, the blending operation shall be monitored to assure adequate mixing of the products in the specified proportions.
+This includes measuring and recording the volumes and blend levels as verified through bills of lading, meter printouts or other auditable records of both the biodiesel and diesel fuel, which comprise the blended biodiesel; - Contractually the biodiesel producer has to monitor consumption by the consumer as follows: - The receiving amount of blended biodiesel in the gas station or final distributor has to be recorded by a calibrated metering system and the storage fill level is recorded by a calibrated filling level indicator; - The amount of the blended biodiesel filled into the installation or vehicle where combustion takes place must be recorded by a calibrated metering system; - If blending is done by a third party contractual arrangement shall be made, that the same monitoring procedure as described above can be applied.